ksaptasagare/100daysofcode/README.md

 # 100daysofcode
-an attempt at doing the coding challenge
+This is my attempt at doing the coding challenge.
+Hopefully, I'll be consistent.